kreshuklab/oc_2_project_21/README.md

 Evaluation of the segmentation performance was also a key aspect of the challenge and we discussed using more appropriate segmentation performance metrics for filamentous structures, such as the centerline dice score.
 A good resource to discover and evaluate suitable performance metrics is [metrics reloaded](https://metrics-reloaded.dkfz.de/).

+## Conclusion

+This project mostly focused on consulting and providing image analysis support.
+We advised on the gathering of additional data and suitable generation of ground truth annotations, additoinally we helped to set up a pipeline based on DeePict to train and test a supervised U-net based model to perform segmentation and advised on further hyperparmeter tuning.
+As it currently stands a large and diverse training set of real tomograms has been obtained along with simulated data, a pipeline for semi-automated groundtruth annotation set up and a pipleline for supervised segmentation setup and tested.
+Actin filaments in cryo-ET tomograms remain a challenging segmentation task, but a strong basis for future work has been established.